 1. Research Each Prospect

-Gathering names and contact details of potential prospects is easy.
+Gathering names and contact details of potential prospects is easy when you’re using email finder tools.
+(Especially if you’re using an alternative to Hunter).
 It’s when you start digging a little deeper to determine whether a prospect’s actually worth contacting that things start to get tricky (and way more time consuming).

 Unfortunately, you cannot skip this step if you want to get the most out of your email campaigns – period.